fluidattacks/makes/README.md

 ### formatBash

-Ensure that Bash code is formatted according to [shfmt][SHFMT].
+Ensure that Bash code is formatted according to [shfmt][shfmt].

 Types:

 - formatBash:
   - enable (`boolean`): Optional.
     Defaults to false.
   - targets (`listOf str`): Optional.
     Files or directories (relative to the project) to format.
     Defaults to the entire project.

 Example `makes.nix`: